Qiskit/qiskit/README.md

 print(f" > Expectation values: {result.values}")
 ```

 Running this will give the outcome `4`.
-For fun try to assign a value of +/- 1 to each single qubit operator X and Y
+For fun, try to assign a value of +/- 1 to each single-qubit operator X and Y
 and see if you can acheive this outcome.
 This is not possible!

 Using the Qiskit-provided Sampler and Estimator will not take you very far.
 The power of quantum computing cannot be simulated